 This is my take on tortilla soup - a full-bodied, spicy vegetarian broth envelops a nest of baked tortilla matchsticks.
 Many tortilla soup recipes call for egregious amounts of shredded cheese, but I've found that a bit crumbled goat cheese or greek yogurt lends just the right amount of creaminess, without throwing everything entirely out of whack nutritionally.
 And you can take the toppings in a number of tasty directions.

+The keys here are adaptability and good ingredients.
 There are a thousand ways you can remix this recipe based on your personal preferences or what looks good at your local markets.
 If I'm after a one dish meal, I'll add some grilled (or smoked) tofu, or a poached egg.
 If I feel I need greens as well, I'll toss in some shredded chard or spinach.
-For a more typical take you might (instead) finish the soup with sliced avocado and/or cilantro, chopped white onions, and a squeeze of lime.
+For a more typical take you might (instead) finish the soup with sliced avocado or guacamole, cilantro, chopped white onions, and a squeeze of lime.

-This is clearly what happens when a tortilla soup meets a California pantry - you can either flare it out with salted yogurt, sliced avocado, and a squeeze of lime (above).
-Or take it in another direction altogether, and top the soup with cherry tomatoes and crumbled goat cheese (below).
-That being said, I'm hoping my remix will inspire you to try you own using whatever ingredients you might be inspired by.
-Use the broth as your base and play around from there.
+This is clearly what happens when a tortilla soup meets a California pantry - you can flare it out with salted yogurt, sliced avocado, and a squeeze of lime (above).
+Or take it in another direction altogether, and top the soup with roasted cherry tomatoes and crumbled goat cheese.

 Vegetarian Tortilla Soup Recipe